Skip to content

 Jump to:

-Invoices are documents sent to clients indicating the total payment due for services rendered or soon-to-be rendered in the case of retainer fees.
-A basic invoice will indicate the fee and information on how to pay.
+A professional invoice is a document sent to clients indicating the total payment due for services rendered or soon-to-be rendered in the case of retainer fees.
+A basic invoice will indicate the fee, information on how to pay, and any other payment details necessary.
 Most invoices also include more information, such as a breakdown of services performed, accepted payment methods, and information on late payment policies.

 Make sure your invoices are clear and easy to understand.
 The total due should be easy to understand and payment instructions clear.